Wednesday, 9 October 2013

 (That and smiles of kids at play

-their faces wipe your cares away)
+their faces swipe your cares away)

 She laughs